stenzek/duckstation/README.md

  - **Page Up/Down:** Increase/decrease resolution scale in hardware renderers
  - **End:** Toggle software renderer

-## Libretro Core

-DuckStation is available as a libretro core, supporting most of the features of the full frontend within the constraints and limitations of being a libretro core.

-As of December 2020, the libretro core is no longer supported by the developer.
-The core will remain in the tree, but fixing any issues will not be a priority, and any bugs must be tested in the standalone version prior to being reported.

-To build on Windows, use cmake using the following commands from a `x64 Native Tools Command Prompt for VS 2019`:
-- mkdir build
-- cd build
-- cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DBUILD_LIBRETRO_CORE=ON ..

-You should then have a file named `duckstation_libretro.dll` which can be loaded as a core.

-To build on Linux, follow the same instructions as for a normal build, but for cmake use `cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_LIBRETRO_CORE=ON ..`.
-The shared library will be named `duckstation_libretro.so` in the current directory.

 ## Tests
  - Passes amidog's CPU and GTE tests in both interpreter and recompiler modes, partial passing of CPX tests